 Consider taking a food tour, these are often great fun with older kids, tweens, and teens.
 See the tours section of this page.

-Other Places and Things to See in Vietnam With Kids
+Other Places and Things to See or Do in Vietnam With Kids

 Vietnam with Kids – Conclusion